metacpan/metacpan-cpan-extracted/distros/L/Log-Dispatch-Gelf/README.md

     mandatory sub for sending the message to graylog.
 It is triggered after the gelf message is generated.

+- short\_message\_sub

+    sub for code that will crop your full message to short message.
+By default it deletes everything after first newline character

 - socket

     optional hashref create tcp or udp (default behavior) socket and set